atomic-health/pediatrica/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [7.3.2] 2025-01-22 =

+* Feature - Adding Display setting option to allow forcing the Photo View to show images in a Grid, at a 16:9 aspect ratio.
+[TEC-5320]
+* Fix - A notice will now show when deleting your YouTube Live Channel ID within the integration settings.
+[ECP-1838]
+* Fix - Correct some a11y markup on the venues list.
+[ECP-1880]
+* Fix - Redirects no longer error when editing and updating recurring events.
+[ECP-1878]
+* Fix - Updated recurring events setting label for clarity.
+* Language - 2 new strings added, 27 updated, 1 fuzzied, and 0 obsoleted.

 = [7.3.1] 2024-12-17 =